PX4/PX4-user_guide/en/flight_controller/kakuteh7mini.md

 - IMU: BMI270
 - Barometer: BMP280
 - OSD: AT7456E
-- Onboard Bluetooth chip: Disabled with PX4
 - VTX On/Off Pit Switch: Not used with PX4
 - 6x UARTs (1,2,3,4,6,7; UART2 is used for Bluetooth telemetry)
 - 9x PWM Outputs (8 Motor Outputs, 1 LED)
 - 2x JST-SH1.0_8pin port (For Single or 4in1 ESCs, x8/Octocopter plug & play compatible)
 - 1x JST-GH1.5_6pin port (For HD System like Caddx Vista & Air Unit)
-- Battery input voltage: 7v to 42v
+- Battery input voltage: 2S-6S
 - BEC 5V 2A Cont.
-- BEC 9V 1.5A Cont.
-- Mounting: 30.5 x 30.5mm/Φ4mm hole with Φ3mm Grommets
+- Mounting: 20 x 20mm/Φ3.6mm hole with M3 & M2 Grommets
-- Dimensions: 35x35mm
+- Dimensions: 30x31x6mm
-- Weight: 8g
+- Weight: 5.5g

 ## Where to Buy